zainabdnaya/js_practice/README.md

 # js_practice
-This journey aim to learn JS
+This journey goal to learn JS